STEM-MBA Program

 - STEM-Accounting

-- May qualify international students for STEM OPT extension—up to 36 months of work experience post-graduation (pending eligibility)
+- May qualify international students for STEM OPT extension—up to 36 months of work experience post-graduation (pending eligibility).

 Built on a Proven Foundation